TERREMEMBER/znbase/docs/content/latest/develop/best-practices-ycql.md

 ## Performance

-### Use YugabyteDB drivers
+### Use ZNbaseDB drivers

-Use YugabyteDB-specific [client drivers](../../quick-start/build-apps/) because they are cluster and partition aware and support `jsonb` columns.
+Use ZNbaseDB-specific [client drivers](../../quick-start/build-apps/) because they are cluster and partition aware and support `jsonb` columns.

 ### Leverage connection pooling in the YCQL client